-He has this young lad to carry his bag and both are mocked as they try to face up to the pros.
-Scorn turns to shock as the young amateur forces a playoff against Vardon and wins.
-The whole golfing world is shocked by this event and the popularity of golf spreads like wildfire.
+He has this young lad carry his bag, and both are mocked as they try to face up to the pros.
+Scorn tbecomes shockedas the young amateur forces a playoff against Vardon and wins.
+The whole golfing world is shocked by this event, and the popularity of golf spreads like wildfire.

-A nice bit of history, presented with sensitivity, and the young caddy nearly steals the show.
+A nice bit of history presented with sensitivity, and the young caddy nearly steals the show.

 6. Bobby Jones: Stroke of Genius (2004)

-A 2004 presentation featuring Jim Caviezel, Claire Forlani, Jeremy Northam, and Malcolm McDowell.
+This is a 2004 presentation featuring Jim Caviezel, Claire Forlani, Jeremy Northam, and Malcolm McDowell.

-The movie ends with Bobby standing on a ridge overlooking a plantation which was to become the fulfillment of his dream, Augusta Country Club.
+The movie ends with Bobby standing on a ridge overlooking a plantation that was to become the fulfillment of his dream, Augusta Country Club.
 From there came the fourth major, the Augusta National, the only major that is always played on the same course.

 7. A Gentleman’s Game (2002)

-Eventually, he finds himself a coach, one Foster Pearse, Who not only coaches Timmy on golf but teaches him life skills as well.
+Eventually, he finds himself a coach, one Foster Pearse, who not only coaches Timmy on golf but teaches him life skills as well.
 Foster was an amateur golfer who gave up the game after winning his first tournament but remained involved through coaching.

 A serious look at golf, a gentleman’s game, and the meaning of life, the complete opposite of Caddyshack and Happy Gilmore.